spatie/laravel-webhook-server/README.md

     ->call();
 ```

-### Verifying the ssl certificate of the receiving app
+### Verifying the SSL certificate of the receiving app

-When using an url that starts with `https://` the package will verify if the ssl certificate of the receiving party is valid.
+When using an url that starts with `https://` the package will verify if the SSL certificate of the receiving party is valid.
 If it is not, we will consider the webhook call failed.
 We don't recommend this but you can turn off this verification by setting the `verify_ssl` key in the `webhook-server` config file to `false`.

 You can also disable the verification per webhook call with the `doNotVerifySsl` method.